AbhishekSinha02/pm_lens_prototype/README.md

  - The app expects that Azure/OpenAI will return a JSON-parsable output if used; otherwise it will fallback to local parsing and scoring.
  - Feel free to edit app.py to change heuristics, add more fields, or integrate other LLM providers.

+Example Prompts:

+Create WSR for Sprint 4 and Identify all tasks where the owner is handling more than 3 high-priority items and explain the increased risk

+Create WSR for Sprint 5 and Identify all tasks where the owner is handling more than 3 high-priority items and explain the increased risk

+Create WSR for Sprint 3 and Show tasks most at risk of scope creep if customers request additional requirements mid-project

+Create WSR for Sprint 2 and Detect tasks where unclear specifications or prototypes could cause quality or timeline issues.